Singtel net profit up 2% in Q3 on strong demand for cybersecurity, home services

 SINGAPORE: Singtel reported on Thursday (Feb 9) that its net profit rose 2 per cent year-on-year to S$973 million in the third quarter, due to strong core business and higher contributions from regional mobile associates.

-However, group revenue fell 1.5 per cent to S$4.41 billion, while operating revenue fell 2 per cent impacted by the mandated cuts to mobile termination rates in Australia, the telco said in its press release on its earnings.
+However, group revenue fell 1.5 per cent to S$4.41 billion for the quarter, while operating revenue fell 2 per cent impacted by the mandated cuts to mobile termination rates in Australia, the telco said in its press release on its earnings.

+For the nine months ended Dec 31, 2016, Singtel also reported a 3.6 per cent year-on-year drop in group revenue to S$12.4 billion, while net profit contracted 1.2 per cent year-on-year to S$2.89 billion.

-Locally, the consumer business showed improvement this quarter with revenues up 4 per cent as home services grew 7 per cent.
+Locally, the consumer business showed improvement in the third quarter with revenues up 4 per cent as home services grew 7 per cent.
 The growth in home services revenue was attributed to the sub-license of Premier League content rights and customer migration to higher-speed fibre broadband plans, which offset declines in roaming, voice and SMS services, it said.

 The launch of popular handsets, with more consumers re-contracting at higher-tier plans to take advantage of higher-tier data allowances, helped mitigate the decline in mobile revenue, Singtel said.